nexiality/documentation/release/nexial-core-v2.2.changelog.md

 - **NEW** command type to create, maintain and manipulate a local-only relational database.
 One can use such facility to collect execution-bound data over multiple executions, or use the SQL capability to manipulate structured data set of any conceivable size.
+- minor adjustments to the generated SQL and console output.

 ### [web commands](../commands/web)